Tom’s 2002 Jeep Grand Cherokee Limited WJ Rebuild Project

 The WJ new and used

 I consider the WJ as the last of the true American made Jeeps….
 I think many reviewers agree that WJ is better in some ways than the later Daimler-Chrysler designed WKs, or the most recent Fiat influenced WK2s.
 I see the WJ as the archetype of all modern SUVs, even more so than the iconic XJ.
 It has an elegant, compact, form-follows-function aerodynamic body, not voluminous like the WK2 and all the copy-cat imports, as well as solid old school engineering that I can deal with.
 I even like the problematic hydraulically powered engine cooling fan!
 The sticker price for my WJ model with its deluxe equipment (Quadra Drive w/Vari-Lok, side air bags, full size spare, V8, towing package, CD changer, leather 10 way seats, TPMS, etc. See: WJBuild) back in 2003 looks to have been $38,405 ($53,663 in 2019 dollars), not counting sales taxes and license fees.
 These days you can find used high milage 4.7L V8 WJs on Craigslist for between $500 and $1500, but they often have structural rust and/or bad engines caused by a chronic problem of gouging cylinder walls resulting from a dropped crushed valve seat due to overheating.
 BlueBook on a serviceable good condition high milage WJ with these options is around $2,500.
 I paid about $2,725 for this one in 2017 because it had a recently remanufactured engine with 40K miles on it that was done by a quality rebuilder, and was the Onyx Green color I wanted.
-See: wjjeeps.com for some excellent background on the WJ.
+See the old version of wjjeeps.com archived on the Interenet Wayback Machine for some excellent background on the WJ.

 Cost To Rebuild